colevanverth/Personal-website/README.md

 ## Cole's website

-A portfolio/mini resume.
+My portfolio/mini resume.
 Built with vanilla HTML and SASS.
 No JavaScript.
 Styled using `Prettier` defaults.

 ### Setup